phusion/baseimage-docker/README.md

  * It reduces the time needed to run `docker build`, allowing you to iterate your Dockerfile more quickly.
  * It reduces download time during redeploys.
 Docker only needs to download the base image once: during the first deploy.
 On every subsequent deploys, only the changes you make on top of the base image are downloaded.

+### Current Status

+The current version of the image is always available from the **Releases** on the home page.
+To use that image, use `docker pull phusion/baseimage:release` where `release` is the name shown on the home page.

 -----------------------------------------

 **Related resources**: